 The Colorado Trust strives to provide the highest quality of service and support to both potential and current grantees.
 Applying for a grant (or fulfilling the responsibilities of an existing grant) can often mean completing legally required forms and paperwork that may seem daunting or complicated, especially to organizations that are new to the grant process.

 That’s why The Trust has a dedicated team of grants management specialists, who are available to answer any questions you might have and help make this process as simple and straightforward as possible.
-Click here to email a grants management specialist, or call (303) 837-1200 to speak to one.
+Click here to email a grants management team member, or call (303) 837-1200 to speak to one.

 Common Forms and Downloads